MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-microsoft-365.md

 :::image type="content" source="./media/multi-tenant-organization-microsoft-365/multi-tenant-user-set.png" alt-text="Diagram that shows users represented across multiple tenants." lightbox="./media/multi-tenant-organization-microsoft-365/multi-tenant-user-set.png":::

-Depending on your organization’s needs, the collaborating user set may contain a subset of collaborating employees, or eventually all employees.
+Depending on your organization's needs, the collaborating user set may contain a subset of collaborating employees, or eventually all employees.

 ## Sharing your users